 Keep nose membranes moist.

 When the mucus membrane becomes dry due to inhalation of dry air, the nose is irritated, leading to a nosebleed.
 You can keep nasal membranes moist by using a saline spray every three hours after waking up.
 Other alternatives include petroleum jelly or nasal gels administered gently on the affected nostril.
-Our ENT doctor Los Angeles can direct you on other available alternatives to keep your nostrils moist.
+Our ENT doctor in Los Angeles can direct you on other available alternatives to keep your nostrils moist.

 When to visit a physician.